-Compliance Electromagnetic environment - guidance Group 1 The MedRx AWRC uses RF energy only for its internal function.
+The MedRx AWRC is intended for use in electromagnetic environment specific below.
+The customer or the user of the MedRx AWRC should assure that it is used in such an environment.
+Emission test Compliance Electromagnetic environment - guidance RF emissions CISPR 11 Group 1 The MedRx AWRC uses RF energy only for its internal function.
 Therefore, its RF emissions are very low and are not likely to cause any interference in nearby electronic equipment.
-Class A The MedRx AWRC is suitable for use in all establishments other than domestic and those directly connected to the public low- voltage power supply network that supplies buildings used for Non applicable Non applicable domestic purposes.
-Class A Non applicable
+RF emissions CISPR 11 Harmonic emissions Class A Non applicable The MedRx AWRC is suitable for use in all establishments other than domestic and those directly connected to the public low- IEC 61000-3-2 voltage power supply network that supplies buildings used for Voltage fluctuations / flicker emissions IEC 61000-3-3 Non applicable domestic purposes.